borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

 ## Randomize

-The first two parts of the assignment are connected in that they both rely on `math.random`
+The first two parts of the assignment are connected in that they both rely on `math.random`.

 ### Random gap